mangpo/greenthumb/documentations/new-isa.md

 The superoptimizer also needs to set the `config` field of the `machine%` class because we no longer create the machine object manually as in `test-search.rkt`.
 We must implement the method `(config-from-string-ir program)` to analyze a given program and returns a machine config. `program` is given in the string-IR format.

 **Step 7.3: Running the Cooperative Search**
 Run the superoptimizer using `armdemo/optimize.rkt`.
-The usage of `armdemo/optimize.rkt` is the same as the usage of `arm/optimizer.rkt` as explained in the top-level [README](../README.md).
+The usage of `armdemo/optimize.rkt` is the same as the usage of `arm/optimizer.rkt` as explained in the top-level [README](../README.md#running).
+Note that even if we do not implement all search techniques, for instance, we only implement `armdemo-stochastic%`, we can still use `optimize.rkt` to run the stochastic search instances in parallel, communicating to each other about the best program.